fergusonm/LifecycleAwareSubscriber/README.md

 observable.observe(lifecycleOwner) {
     // Do something
 }

+// No dispose needed.
+It's handled by the lifecycle owner
 ```

 As the lifecycle move in and out of an active state the observer should be subscribed and disposed as needed.
 If the lifecycle goes into a destroyed state then the observer will be removed and never re-attach.